chenbingxiayu/chatbot-demo/README.md

 For pull the new code
 ```
 cd /root/chatbot/chatbot-demo
-git branch (currently switched to 'sso' for testing purposes)
+git branch  // currently switched to 'sso' for testing purposes
 git pull
 ```